molily/molily.de/_posts/2017-12-21-robust-javascript.md

 The example chains several operations: Making the HTTP request, checking the response status, parsing the response as JSON and finally working with the data.
 It handles both the success and error cases.

 Understanding the example requires deep knowledge of Promises and the Fetch API.
-For now, you do not need to understand every bit, only the overall structure.
+As a start, you do not need to understand every bit, only the overall structure.
 You can [learn more about Promise chaining elsewhere](https://javascript.info/promise-chaining).

 Promises are part of ECMAScript 6 (2015).
 In older browsers that do not support Promises, a [polyfill](https://github.com/stefanpenner/es6-promise) can retrofit the Promise API.

-The point of Promises is the ability to work with asynchronous values like with synchronous values.
+The point of Promises is the ability to work with asynchronous values as if they were with synchronous values.
 ECMAScript 8 (2017) introduced a new way to work with Promises that closely resembles synchronous code.

 A function can be marked as asynchronous with the [`async` keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).
 Such a function returns a Promise.
 Inside the function, you can use the [`await` keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await) in front of functions calls that return promises.
 The function call directly returns the unwrapped value instead of the Promise wrapper.